 - For roads that are unable to provide consistent and standard size bikeable shoulders in both directions, prioritize: - The uphill direction on hilly roads to reduce conflicts between slow-moving bicyclsts and fast-moving motor vehicles. - The inside of a horizontal curve and/or the downgrade of a vertical curve where sight distance is restricted. - Paved shoulders should be considered on roadways popular with recreational bicyclists that have significant motor vehicle traffic during periods when recreational bicycling is known to occur. - Bicyclists will not use a shoulder if it is covered in gravel, glass and other road debris, so regular street sweeping is important. - In rural areas, paved shoulders can also provide space for pedestrians on roadways without sidewalks.
-In situations where a shoulder is intended for pedestrian use, it must meet Americans wit Disabilities Act requirements to the maximum extent possible.
+In situations where a shoulder is intended for pedestrian use, it must comply with the Americans with Disabilities Act or seek a waiver.